 Show All Answers

-First, customers opt in to get a membership privilege added to their library card.
-(More information about opting in is on our website).
-When they visit outside of staffed hours, members scan their library card barcode and enter their PIN at an entry panel to unlock the door.
-Once inside, they can freely use in-library resources and self-service equipment such as the self-checkout machines, computers, printers, copiers, and study rooms.
+First, customers sign up to get a membership privilege added to their library card.
+(More information about signing up is on our EA webpage).
+When they visit outside of staffed hours, members simply scan their library card barcode and enter their PIN at an entry panel to unlock the door.
+Once inside, they can freely use in-library resources and self-service equipment such as the self checkout machines, computers, printers, copiers, and study rooms.

 There won't be librarians on duty during Extended Access hours, but they are available during regular staffed hours to offer the same services you know and love.

-After you turn in your membership agreement, our Technology team adds the privileges to your library card.
+Depending on timing, you should be able to use the service within 24 hours of registering.
+After you turn in your membership agreement, our staff takes a few extra back-end steps to add the privilege to your library card.
 You will be notified by email when it's turned on.

 If you are an Extended Access member who is experiencing access issues with your library card, contact our Technology Team: [email protected]